 Martin Rodd, Co-Chair of the Kotahitanga mō te Taiao Alliance, describes its purpose, “Our conservation challenges are vast as we seek to regenerate our freshwater catchments, from our mountains to our seas, revive our native plants and animals that exist within these landscapes and restore our peoples connection to them.”

-The Nature Conservancy (TNC) is supporting the Kotahitanga mō te Taiao Alliance (KMTT) to provide funding, science, global expertise, financial tools and a commitment to engaging diverse stakeholders around common goals.
+The Nature Conservancy (TNC) is supporting the Kotahitanga mō te Taiao Alliance to provide funding, science, global expertise, financial tools and a commitment to engaging diverse stakeholders around common goals.